 Chemistry at work

-- Protects against leaching that leads to reduction of pH in the cement grout surrounding the joint steel.
+- Protects against leaching, which leads to reduction of pH in the joint grout cement.

 All outside field joints shall be sealed by the polyethylene foamed lined grouting band method.
 The fabric shall be spun-bonded polypropylene with a minimum of three ounces per square yard weight.
 The fabric shall be of sufficient strength and stability to retain the fresh portland cement grout without leakage.
 The fabric shall be hemmed on each edge with steel strap or wire contained within each hem.
 The steel strappings or wire and their seals shall be of sufficent tension to hold the weight of the grout without failure.

-The foam liner material shall be Ethafoam® 221 PGB manufactured by Down Chemical Co or an approved equivalent.
+The foam liner material shall be Ethafoam® 221 PGB manufactured by Dow Chemical Co or an approved equivalent.
 The foam shall be a multicellular, closed-cell polyethylene plastic foam with a density of 1.8-2.2 lbs/cubic foot.
 The cell size shall be 3.0-3.7 mm.

 The cells of the foam liner shall be open and hollow on the surface facing inward towards the pipe.
 The smooth polyethylene skin surface shall be attached to the fabric of the grout band.
 The foam liner and fabric shall be *wide and having a length **sufficient to cover the circumference of the pipe and overlap after closure.

 The joint shall consist of two parts sand to one part portland cement, mixed with sufficient clean water to maintain a freely pouring consistency.
-Note: take care to not over-hydrate.
-The grout consistency should be that of a very thick cream.